sdberardinelli/fault-detection/README.md

 output (for each trial)
 -------------
+1. trail
-1. # of clients connected.
+2. # of clients connected.
-2. # of jobs sent out.
+3. # of jobs sent out.
+4. # of times quorum is correct when server checks
-2. # of incorrect answers accepted.
+5. # of times quorum is incorrect
-3. # of times server checked the answer
+6. # of times quorum is incorrect when server checks
-4. # of times the quorum agreed
+7. # of times quorum disagrees
+8. # of total messages sent
-5. # of times the quorum disagreed
+9. # of times quorum agrees
-6. # of times the quorum was correct
+10. # of times quorum is corret